Citigroup says plans sale of Turkish retail banking business

 A source familiar with the matter said the bank had already held talks on a possible deal.

-Citigroup said earlier it was cutting 11,000 jobs worldwide to save as much as $1.1 billion (682.9 million pounds) a year in costs, and that plan would include selling or significantly scaling back its consumer operations in Turkey.
+Citigroup said earlier it was cutting 11,000 jobs worldwide to save as much as $1.1 billion a year in costs, and that plan would include selling or significantly scaling back its consumer operations in Turkey.

 "As part of its global strategy ...
 Citi has started to evaluate options for the sale of its retail banking operations in Turkey," Citi Turkey said in a statement.